Ring Video Doorbell Wired Review review

 As with all Ring Video Doorbells, you’ll need to subscribe to Ring Protect if you want to store video captured by the doorbell securely online for up to 30 days.
 Prices start from $3 / £2.50 / AU$4 per month or $30 / £24.99 / AU$40 for a year – you do get a 30-day free trial of Ring Protect included with the doorbell.

-However, you will also need a Ring Chime if you want to hear a sound in your home when the doorbell is pressed.
+However, you will also need a Ring Chime if you want to hear a sound in your home when the doorbell is pressed unless, as we've already mentioned, you connect it to an Amazon Echo in your home.
 Ring says that, in order to make installation as simple as possible, when setting up the Ring Video Doorbell Wired you’ll need to bypass any existing doorbell chime you have, so you’ll need the Chime if you want to get an audible alert when the doorbell is pressed.
 There are two models of compatible chime available: the Ring Chime, which costs $29.99 / £29.99 / AU$59 and the Ring Chime Pro, which doubles as a Wi-Fi extender, and is priced at $49.99/ £49.99/ AU$79.

 Design